-The part of the eligible costs of the project not covered by support from the Swedish Energy Agency is referred to as co-financing.
-This may for example be
+Those parts of the project's eligible costs that are not covered by the aid from the Energy Agency are called co-financing.
+This may, for example, include

 - working hours

 - cash

-- experimental costs
+- experiment costs

-Co-financing in forms other than cash shall consist of actual and auditable costs incurred during the project period.
+Co-financing in any form other than cash must consist of actual and revisable costs that arise during the project period.

-Note that the Swedish Energy Agency may impose higher requirements for cofinancing of the costs of recipient enterprises than required by Commission Regulation (EU) No 651/2014.
-The Swedish Energy Agency may also require cofinancing of non-economic actors to which the agency grants support according to the letter of appropriation for the Swedish Energy Agency (e.g. universities, higher education institutions, municipalities and research institutes).
+Please note that the Energy Agency may impose higher requirements on the cofinancing of the costs of beneficiary companies than those stipulated in Commission Regulation (EU) No 651/2014.
+The Energy Agency may also require the co-financing of non-economic actors to which the Agency grants aid pursuant to the appropriation directions for the Swedish Energy Agency (such as universities, university colleges, municipalities and research institutes).

-Public funds may not be included in the co-financing of the costs incurred by an enterprise.
-An example of this is co-financing from an actor whose activities are to some extent financed by, for example, the use of municipal or government funding.
-If the actor co-finances part of the enterprise's costs, the enterprise may not count the part that consists of public funds in its eligible costs.
+Public funds may not be included in the co-financing of a company's costs.
+One example of this is co-financing from an actor whose activities are to some extent financed by, for example, municipal or state funds.
+If the actor co-finances part of the company's costs, the company cannot include the part that consists of public funds in its eligible costs.

-For non-economic actors, public funds, such as a university's framework appropriations, can be used as co-financing.
+For non-economic actors, public funds, such as the universities' block grants, can be used as co-financing.